Expansion or Extension Stretch a Bit, Strengthen a Lot

 So, once the startup has reached a sustainable velocity and gained traction, the goal should be to extend more than expand.
 Extending will involve going wider and deeper—adding more value and strengthening the business.

 The choice between expansion or extension should not be a choice for entrepreneurs.
 Most lists of the reasons for failure cite over expansion near the top.
 Over expansion is so dangerous because it quickly leads to negative cash flows (about a third of all failures).
+And—82% of startups fail in consequence of a poor understanding of cash flow.
 This is not so obvious when you are all bright-eyed and bushy-tailed at the start of a new venture.
 Of course, the entrepreneur may have started the business for the wrong reasons, lacked planning or capital, and liked growing too fast, these are all examples of poor management.

 Strengthening the business by extension implies doing a number of things, probably including such behaviors as: